pybind/pybind11/docs/compiling.rst

 .. [python_example] https://github.com/pybind/python_example

-A helper file is provided with pybind11 that can simplify usage with setuptools An example of a ``setup.py`` using pybind11's helpers:
+A helper file is provided with pybind11 that can simplify usage with setuptools.

+To use pybind11 inside your ``setup.py``, you have to have some system to ensure that ``pybind11`` is installed when you build your package.
+There are four possible ways to do this, and pybind11 supports all four: You can ask all users to install pybind11 beforehand (bad), you can use :ref:`setup_helpers-pep518` (good, but very new and requires Pip 10), :ref:`setup_helpers-setup_requires` (discouraged py Python packagers now that PEP 518 is available, but still works everywhere), or you can :ref:`setup_helpers-copy-manually` (always works but you have to manually sync your copy to get updates).

+An example of a ``setup.py`` using pybind11's helpers:

 .. code-block:: python